 Hospital event type is identified by both the mode of admission and mode of separation of a hospital episode.
 These two variables were used to partition the hospital data for constrained E linkage (see Table 5.1).
 Hospital mode of admission distinguishes between hospital episodes that start with and without a transfer within the hospital system (a statistical versus non-statistical admission).
-Under all E linkage strategies the reliability of the match varied with the mode of hospital admission, with links to hospital episodes starting with a statistical admission (Table 7.4).
-Examination of rates within RAC event type suggests that this was caused by the relatively large number of links to RAC admissions for hospital episodes starting with a statistical admission: under CSLAs, 58% of the links for hospital episodes starting with 21% of those for hospital episodes starting with a non-statistical admission, compared with 21%
+Under all E linkage strategies the reliability of the match varied with the mode of hospital admission, with links to hospital episodes starting with a statistical admission having a lower PPV than those to hospital episodes starting with a non-statistical admission (Table 7.4).
+Examination of rates within RAC event type suggests that this was caused by the relatively large number of links to RAC admissions for hospital events starting with a statistical admission: under CSLA_s, 58% of the links for hospital episodes starting with a statistical admission were to RAC admissions, compared with 21% of those for hospital episodes starting with a non-statistical admission (Table A6.1).